danbudris/trafficSniffer/README.md

 - Improve the look of the report template; maybe even build a window with Tkinter, or something, so you have the option of a GUI if you'd like.
 That actually seems pretty gratuitous.

+- Use the native timestamp on the packet rather than a timestamp generated at processing time for a more acurate timeframe for incomming information.

 ## Author
 Dan Budris <d.c.budris@gmail.com>